klerick/ng-pixijs/apps/example-ng-pixijs/ng-doc/pages/create-stage-component/index.md

 keyword: CreateStageComponentPage
 ---

-To add a stage in PixiJS within your Angular application, you will work with the stage property of the [Application](https://pixijs.download/release/docs/app.Application.html#stage) class.
+To add a stage in PixiJS within your Angular application, you will need to work with the stage property of the [Application](https://pixijs.download/release/docs/app.Application.html#stage) class.
-A PixiJS stage is essentially a container that holds all the display objects (sprites, graphics, etc.) that you want to render.
+A PixiJS stage is essentially a container that holds all display objects (sprites, graphics, etc.) that you want to render.
 In this setup, you can have multiple stages, each represented by an Angular component.

 > **Note**
-> Ensure that add [**CUSTOM_ELEMENTS_SCHEMA**](https://angular.dev/guide/components/advanced-configuration#custom-element-schemas) to the component's schemas.
+> Ensure to add [**CUSTOM_ELEMENTS_SCHEMA**](https://angular.dev/guide/components/advanced-configuration#custom-element-schemas) to the component's schemas.

 The stage property of the Application class can be used to manage multiple stages.
 Each Angular component can represent a separate stage, allowing you to modularize and organize your PixiJS application effectively.